 Background

 The Scottish Social Housing Charter sets the standards and outcomes that all social landlords like Ark should aim to achieve when performing their housing activities.
 We are accountable to our tenants and other customers for how well we meet these standards and outcomes.
 We produce an annual report to detail our performance.
 This year we have compared Arks’ performance to the Scottish Average.
-Last year we asked tenants and members of the Scrutiny Group what they would like in the Report.
+Previously, we asked tenants and members of the Scrutiny Group what they would like in the Report.
 The feedback we received was that tenants would like a short 4 page summary.
-So this year we have the full report on our website and have sent a 4 page summary to all tenants.
+So this year we have the full report on our website and have sent a 4 page summary to all tenants, an online version is available here.

 The report has been broken down into sections: